msainsburydale/NeuralEstimators/README.md

  	- To install from terminal, run the command `Rscript -e 'devtools::install_github("msainsburydale/NeuralEstimators", build_vignettes = TRUE)'`.

 Note that the vignette takes roughly 5 minutes to compile; if you are not willing to wait this long, remove the argument `build_vignettes=TRUE` in the final command above.

-## Getting started

-See the package vignette for an overview of the framework and package, and for an illustrative example.
-You can view the vignette directly in your browser by clicking [here](https://raw.githack.com/msainsburydale/NeuralEstimators/main/NeuralEstimators.html).

 ## Conda